-- By Patient Access To register for our online services, bring some ID to the Practice and ask one of our receptionists to print you a PIN letter.
+- By Patient Access To register for our online services, email us at firstname.lastname@example.org and we will arrange a linkage key to get you started.
 Once registered, this is the most accurate and quickest way of requesting repeat prescriptions and booking appointments.
-If you wish to view your medical record and test results online via Patient Access, please ask for a form at reception (ID required).
+If you wish to view your medical record and test results online via Patient Access, please also email as above.

-- By Email All requests require the name of patient, address, strength and dosage of medication needed.
+- By Email All requests require the name of patient, date of birth,address, strength and dosage of medication needed.
 E-mail us here.

 - At Your Local Pharmacy Arrange through your local pharmacies to order and collect your prescriptions.

 - By Post send your request to us with a stamped, self-addressed envelope.

 Nominate your Pharmacy!

 Most prescriptions can be sent directly to your local pharmacy via the Electronic Prescription Service (EPS) - E-mail us here

 Electronic Prescription Service (EPS) may save you time by avoiding unnecessary trips to your GP.
 EPS makes it possible for your prescriptions to be sent electronically to the pharmacy or dispenser of your choice.
 This means you'll no longer have to collect a paper repeat prescription from your GP - instead, you can go straight to your nominated pharmacy to pick up your medicines.
 Speak to one of our receptionists or your local Pharmacy to sign up for EPS or E-mail us here.